SaimonL/CustomLogger/README.md

 will see.
 Basically it is inside of a 'pre' html tag.

     CustomLogger.raw 'This is a raw message'
-    CustomLogger.raw = 'This is a raw message' CustomLogger.raw 'This is a raw message', 'Raw Title' CustomLogger.raw('This is a raw message', 'Raw Title')
+    CustomLogger.raw('This is a raw message', 'Raw Title')

 ![Raw Screenshot](https://raw.githubusercontent.com/SaimonL/repo-assets/master/customlogger/raw.png)